alejandrotoro/autobeep-boilerplate/README.md

 First `npm install` to grab all the necessary dependencies.

 Then run `npm run start` and open <localhost:3000> in your browser.

+Then run the tests with `npm tests` or with `npm tests -- -u` to remove the old snapshots.